-It has been amazing to bring Eric Cressey, Mike Robertson, Nick Tuminello, Anthony Carey, and now Dan John to the Vancouver area.
+It has been amazing to bring Eric Cressey, Mike Robertson, Nick Tuminello, Anthony Carey, and Dan John to Vancouver.

-One reason why is I like to show off how incredible Vancouver is and if I remember correctly, every time these presenters have come up to Vancouver, the weather has been good or great.
+One reason is I like to show off how incredible Vancouver is, and if I remember correctly, every time these presenters have come to Vancouver, the weather has been good or great.

 The second thing is I get to spend an intensive weekend with a leader in the health and fitness industry.

 Let me explain.
 (Here is a photo of Dan taking us through a few drills.)

 I like going to conferences, but I find that when there is someone I like, I only get 60 or 90 minutes from them.
 For someone with 10 to 50 years in the industry, 90 minutes only scratches the surface of their knowledge.
 That is why I like to bring leaders for two full days to Vancouver.
 In two days, the leaders can go deeper into their knowledge and experience as Dan did this weekend.